pockerman/qubit-notes/software_engineering/2025-04-28-consistency-models.md

 The three consistency models above have different guarantees that stem from the different trade offs they offer.
 It's upon the system architect to decide which consistency model should be used.
 Note that a system does not have to use just one consistency model but can blend these depending on the requirements of the subsystem viewed.

+Next part will discuss  <a href="2025-12-30-state-machine-replication.md">state machine replication</a>.

 ## References